How to Fix Facebook’s “Two-Factor Authentication Code Not Received” Error?

 Go through my guide below and you’ll learn how to apply them, step-by-step!

-Summary: I am writing to summarize an article about how to fix the “Two-Factor Authentication Code Not Received” error on Facebook.
+Summary: In this article, I explain how to fix the “Two-Factor Authentication Code Not Received” error on Facebook.

 There are several solutions that might fix this problem: adding your phone number to Facebook, unblocking your contacts, reporting an issue with Facebook mobile texts, and reporting a problem with account verification.